julefikar/ToDoList/README.md

 # ToDoList
  A React-Based ToDoList made by Nafyou and Julefikar
- - Add your very own taks that need to be completed.
+ - Add your very own task that need to be completed.
  - Edit/Delete any task.
  - Sort each task depending on completion status.